 The cascade theory of human consciousness answers common questions about it as follows:

 1. What is consciousness?
 Let consciousness be the ability to observe a physical event.
-In our case, distant nerve areas analyze different senses to give one multi-sense observation.
-Nerves work as computers do but how can a brain without central processing form one observation?
-Millions of years ago, nature found a way, to entangle nerves by synchrony into one observer, because forming a unitary observer is as important as analyzing the senses.
-Even in the womb, some nerves process data while others generate brain waves, so when a baby looks intently at you, it may be forming the observer as well as the observed.
+In our case, distant brain areas analyze different senses yet give one multi-sense observation.
+If nerves work as computers do, how can a brain with no central control form one observation?
+Millions of years ago, nature found a way, to entangle nerves by synchrony into one observer, because forming one observer is as important as analyzing the senses.
+Even in the womb, some nerves process data while others generate brain waves.
+When a baby looks at you intently, it may be forming the observer as well as the observed.
 Human consciousness is the brain’s ability to entangle nerves into an I to observe the world that sense nerves register.

 2. What causes consciousness?
-The primal cause is that quantum entities can observe physical events but to observe on a human scale requires a bigger observer.
-Our ability to observe arises when brain synchronies cascade into a quantum observer in the electromagnetic field.
+The primal cause is that quantum entities can observe physical events, but human observation requires a bigger observer.
+It requires a cascade of brain synchronies for our consciousness to emerge from the electromagnetic field.

 3. Is consciousness physical?
 Every physical event is an observation result so what observes it can’t also be physical, as that would be circular.
 If consciousness was physical, we could put it in a bottle, but what creates the bottle can’t be contained in it.
 If a non-physical electromagnetic field underlies consciousness, then the observer isn’t physical either.

 4. Is consciousness continuous?
-A physical observation is an event not a thing, so observations are intermittent not continuous, but that which experiences can constantly exist.
+A physical observation is an event not a thing, so observations are intermittent not continuous, but the being that experiences can constantly exist.

 5. What does consciousness do?
-Consciousness enables a unitary being that can observe and choose, whether at the cell or human scale.
-Acquiring consciousness allows a complex brain to act as one entity.
-We take it for granted, but imagine an online game where players asked “What does the player do?”
+Consciousness enables a single being that can observe and choose, whether at the cell or human scale.
+Acquiring consciousness allows a complex brain to act as an entity.
+We take ourselves for granted, but imagine an online game whose players asked “What does the player do?”
 Some might say the player observes and chooses but those who see only the game see no “players” in it, so conclude they don’t exist.
 They say: “If players exist, point to them in the game!”
 This can’t be done, yet the game only exists for its players.
 In essence, consciousness provides the players in the game of physical reality.

 6. Why is consciousness singular?
 Brain areas act in parallel but can only form one synchrony at a time, to give one global experience at a time.
 Consciousness is singular because the brain-wide resonance that creates it is singular.